bytebase/bytebase.com/content/blog/postgres-vs-mongodb.md

   Postgres has been attracting them as every major 3rd party application platform offers managed Postgres service.
 - For backend developers, MongoDB becomes appealing ever since it added transaction support.
 Who doesn't want to avoid [stressful schema change procedure](/blog/how-to-handle-database-schema-change) and enjoy faster iteration cycle?
-- MongoDB Atlas has one of the most polished hosted database services.
+- MongoDB Atlas has built one of the most polished hosted database services.
 While many 3rd party venders, from large to small, all provide great Postgres hosting solutions.

 Overall, Postgres is a more versatile database.
 It adopts relational model, provides comprehensive SQL capability, carries an extensible architecture, and is driven by an enthusiastic community.
 MongoDB is a holistic database solution.
 It popularizes document model, provides built-in scaling and high availability, offeres an integral developer experience, and is driven by a sharp-minded for-profit business entity.